 - The first week of each term

 - May 1 – May 31 (Emergency CCRP Orders only)

 - June 1 – June 30 (No CCRP Orders of any kind)

-Upon receiving the CCRP Order request the CASIT Buyer will consult with the end user and/or department contact and will answer any technical questions.
-After the consultation process a quote will be built in the CASIT Dashboard System for Department Manager approval.
-Once order is approved by user and Department Manager the CASIT Accounting Technician will place order with vendor.
+Upon receiving the CCRP Order request the CASIT Buyer will consult with the end-user and/or department contact and will answer any technical questions.
+After the consultation process, a quote will be built in the CASIT Dashboard System for Department Manager approval.
+Once the order is approved by the user and Department Manager the CASIT Accounting Technician will place an order with the vendor.

 Once a CCRP purchase has arrived, CASIT will:

-- User’s department responsible for coordinating with Property Control for high risk asset tracking.
+- The user’s department is responsible for coordinating with Property Control for high-risk asset tracking.

 - Install any requested software.